microsoft/hyperspace/docs/_docs/04-ug-faqs.md

 If any Hyperspace index is used for the enable case, explain's output lists all such indexes and highlights portion(s) of the plan where those indexes make a difference.

-## Debugging
-### I am running a query which uses Hyperspace indexes, but I do not see significant performance improvement.
-What could be the reason?
+### Why am I not seeing any performance improvement?
 How much an index could help a query depends on many factors including the total data size, total index size, value distribution for indexed and non-indexed columns, and different expressions and predicates appearing in the query.
 Assuming that the